Wedding Photographers of New York City - Metro, United States

 During the younger (more formidable) part of my years, I studied the art of Science.
 For over 15 years my life was filled with syringes, pneumatic tube systems, medications, and IV calculations and after painstakingly and finally acquiring a degree in Pharmaceutical Sciences, I decided to chase this crazy dream of becoming a wedding photographer!
 It was one of the easiest/most difficult decisions I ever made but felt great to finally toss that white lab coat and pill-counter aside and with the help and unconditional support of those nearest, I did what just felt right!
 [Queens Wedding Photographer]

-Michelle has been photographing weddings since 2004.
+Michelle has been photographing weddings and elopements since 2004.
 Couples call her a 'wedding ninja' for her ability to capture raw emotion while telling their story in a beautiful, yet comprehensive manner and always with a bit of humor along the way.
 [New Jersey Wedding Photographer]

 Shaun grew up studying film and television with the dream of becoming a director.
 He graduated college with six production certificates and his bachelor’s degree in communications.
 Shortly after his college graduation, Shaun put the video camera down and picked up a DSLR.
 He was constantly looking for something to photograph.
 Something with meaning, a purpose.
 He shot his first wedding in 2009 and never picked up a video camera again.
 Shaun lived in NYC for 7 years with his wife Keri and their two dogs.
 They now reside in San Diego, CA. Shaun is very humble about how he makes his living and is honored everytime he is chosen to photograph a wedding.
 [San Diego Wedding Photographer]